VeriSilicon/acuitylite/docs/_sources/README.md.txt

 Attention: The TIM_VX_DIR path should include lib and header files of TIM-VX.
 You can refer [TIM-VX](https://github.com/VeriSilicon/TIM-VX) to build TIM-VX.

+### How to generate nbg by Ovxlib
+When you need generate nbg, please use OvxlibExporter class and set the export() function's param pack_nbg_only=True.
+Such as: OvxlibExporter(model).export(pack_nbg_only=True), it will use our default SDK.
+If you want to use your own SDK and licence, please set the "viv_sdk" and "licence" params of export() function.
+Such as: OvxlibExporter(model).export(pack_nbg_only=True, viv_sdk=your_sdk_path, licence=path_of_licence_txt)

+Attention: your sdk directory structure must strictly follow the directory structure of  acuitylib/vsi_sdk!!! your sdk need satisfy the structure of "your_sdk_path/prebuilt-sdk/x86_64_linux", otherwise the path may have problems.
+The content of licence is the device target which you want to use.

 ### Support
 Create issue on github or email to ML_Support@verisilicon.com